top of page

 In New Brunswick, recreational canoeists traditionally put in below McBride Bridge on the North Branch (just above the confluence) and take out in downtown Woodstock, a half-day canoe trip depending on lingering time, passing through scenic, mostly forested country.
 The final 2 km before Woodstock is through an extensive wetland.
 Walking trails on the Meduxnekeag Valley Nature Preserve are accessible from the river below Red Bridge.

 The intervales and islands of the Meduxnekeag are locally celebrated for the edible fiddlehead (ostrich fern), harvested in May.
-The Meduxnekeag is the only New Brunswick river with a resident population of brown trout.
+The Meduxnekeag is one of two New Brunswick rivers with a resident population of brown trout.
 Parts of the river are fly fishing only; other sections are hook-and-release.
 Some of the best small mouth bass fishing in eastern North America can be found at the mouth of the Meduxnekeag and nearby parts of the St. John.

 bottom of page